Cut-elimination theorem: Examples for LK

+Quantifier rules have analogous principal reductions, with the usual proviso that eigenvariables are always renamed before rewriting, to avoid accidentally capture.
+For example, a principal cut between $\forall_R$ and $\forall_L$ is reduced by substituting the term used in the left rule into the eigenvariable proof from the right rule, then cutting on the resulting instance.
+Thus the rewriting step preserves the endsequent while replacing a cut on $\forall x\,A(x)$ by a cut on an instance $A(t)$.

 Consequences of the theorem

 For systems formulated in the sequent calculus, analytic proofs are those proofs that do not use Cut.
 Typically such a proof will be longer, of course, and not necessarily trivially so.
 In his essay "Don't Eliminate Cut!"
 George Boolos demonstrated that there was a derivation that could be completed in a page using cut, but whose analytic proof could not be completed in the lifespan of the universe.

 The theorem has many, rich consequences: